-To utilize the Lab Management functionality in Visual Studio 2015, you must acquire licenses for the following:
+To utilize the Lab Management functionality in Team Foundation Server 2017, you must acquire licenses for the following:

-- Each person using Microsoft Test Manager 2015 to configure and manage the lab environment must be licensed for either Visual Studio Enterprise with MSDN, Visual Studio Enterprise - annual, MSDN Platforms or Visual Studio Test Professional with MSDN, depending on the product they're using.
+- 1. Each person using Microsoft Test Manager 2017 to configure and manage the lab environment must be licensed for either Visual Studio Enterprise Subscription, Visual Studio Enterprise annual, MSDN Platforms or Visual Studio Test Professional Subscription, depending on the product they're using.
 Microsoft Test Manager is installed with Visual Studio Test Professional and Visual Studio Enterprise.
-Interacting with the Visual Studio Agents 2015 software running on the virtual machines (which is done through Microsoft Test Manager 2015 and uses Microsoft System Center Virtual Machine Manager 2008 R2 or 2012) is also licensed under Visual Studio Enterprise with MSDN, Visual Studio Enterprise - annual, MSDN Platforms, and Visual Studio Test Professional with MSDN. - 2.
+Interacting with the Visual Studio Agents 2017 software running on the virtual machines (which is done through Microsoft Test Manager 2017 and uses Microsoft System Center Virtual Machine Manager 2008 R2 or 2012) is also licensed under Visual Studio Enterprise Subscription, Visual Studio Enterprise annual, MSDN Platforms, and Visual Studio Test Professional Subscription. - 2.
 The operating system(s) running Team Foundation Server.
-Use of Team Foundation Server 2015 (which includes use of SQL Server 2014 Standard) is provided to Visual Studio subscribers.
-(See Visual Studio Team Foundation Server 2015 Licensing for more details, including details on Client Licensing Requirements for Team Foundation Server.)
+Use of Team Foundation Server 2017 (which includes use of SQL Server 2016 Standard) is provided to Visual Studio subscribers.
+(See Visual Studio Team Foundation Server 2017 Licensing for more details, including details on Client Licensing Requirements for Team Foundation Server.)
 However, the operating system(s) used to run Team Foundation Server, including the server, the build server, and the database-which can each be run on a separate operating system-must always be acquired separately. - 3.
 Each person accessing the Virtual Machine Host (or accessing a virtual machine on that host) must have a Visual Studio subscription that contains the software they are using to develop or test the application.
 When these people do not need to create the lab environments or interact with the Visual Studio Agents software running on the virtual machines, then a lower-level Visual Studio subscription may be sufficient.
 The host operating system for the Virtual Machine Host, Windows Server 2008 R2, does not need to be licensed separately as long as the software running on this host is only used by Visual Studio subscribers for development and testing.